New York City Visit 2022

 Airport:

 Travel to/from airports via flying: We’ve flown into all the major NYC airports (JFK, LaGuardia and Newark).
-Unfortunately, there is no direct public transportation from the airports to Manhattan so you will need a car service.
-While you can do a taxi or Uber, at these large airports it will be chaotic and take time.
-If you fly in to arrive not at rush hour, it’s best.
-The taxi line can be long, the Uber lot can be packed and hard to connect with your driver.
-I would recommend booking a car service online in advance.
-When you arrive and get your luggage, you call the # provided by them after you book online and they pull right up to the arrivals curb.
-Easy peasy and not much more than a cab or Uber would cost you.
+Unfortunately, there is no direct public transportation from the airports to Manhattan like the Heathrow Express in London or the RER in Paris.
+If you are comfortable navigating public transportation and don’t mind connecting, you can take the AirTrain tram from JFK to Jamaica Station to pick up the subway into Manhattan.
+Those with a lot of luggage may not want to do this option.
+I would recommend booking in advance a car service.
+Other options are a taxi (go queue up at the taxi stand) or Uber, where at these large airports it can be chaotic to find your Uber in the designated pickup area depending on when you arrive.
+So back to the car service option, when you arrive and get your luggage, you call the # provided by the car service after you book online and they pull right up to the arrivals curb.
+Easy peasey and not much more than a cab or Uber would cost you.
 You’re looking at $92 plus tip.
 An Uber or taxi would probably run around $80.
 We used JFK Car Service and Airport Car Services – JFK, Newark & LaGuardia | By Dial7.
 I would highly recommend.

 Uber in the city:

 We walked 8+ miles a day in the city, which is our preferred mode of transportation.
 You soak up the culture when you walk the streets of New York.
 When your legs just won’t go any further, however, find a business like a hotel or restaurant to get an address to summon an Uber.
 Everywhere we went within Manhattan, it was $20+ per ride and, if it’s raining, it will cost more and good luck finding a ride.
 Then, you go to the subway.
 Watch out for pickpockets and rats-both can be found on the subway.
+Think of it as an urban adventure!

 Subway and trains: